akbarrafiey/DSC40B-SP24/syllabus.md

 first redemption section on the final (though you could have taken both), and you receive an "A".
 Your midterm scores are now "A" and "B".

-The redemption exams will be held on the date scheduled by the registrar: Tuesday, June 11.
+The redemption exams will be held on the date scheduled by the registrar: **Tuesday, June 11**.

 Note that the topics from Lectures 16, 17, and 18 are not on any exam.
 These will instead be tested in the [Super Homework](#the-super-homework).